Mr Ben Thompson

 - My last short documentary film All About Dad explores the subject of modern fatherhood through the stories of three unconventional dads.
 The film identifies the realities and experiences of three subjects as they strive to become a father in modern society.
 The film is presented as candid, intimate testimonial interviews intercut with 2D hand drawn animations.

-I am currently Unit Coordinator for Graduate Film (40 credits), which is the final major project unit as part of the BA Film Production course.
-I also Unit Coordinate Underwater Filming and Media (20 credits).
-My specialism is Cinematography and Camera Craft, as well as Documentary and Fiction short film production.
+I currently teach on the BA (Hons) Film Production course.
+I am Module Coordinator for Graduate Film (40 credits), which is the final major project.
+My specialism is Cinematography, Camera Craft, as well as Documentary and Fiction short film production.